 The Age Group Where Muscle Gains Happen The Fastest

 So as long as you are over 13 and able to do what is required to gain muscle properly and safely you’ll make gains no matter how old you are.
-However, there is a particular age range that is a sweet spot for fast muscle growth due to certain physiological advantages that everyone has around that time.
+However, there is a particular age range that is a sweet spot for fast muscle growth due to the high production of testosterone and growth hormone that happen around that time.

-People who start working out in their late teens to mid-twenties, let’s say 17 – 25, will get a big initial growth burst that is not present in other age groups.
-So it can be said that this is the best age to start building muscle because you’ll get the advantage of faster muscle growth, but it’s not necessarily the right age.
-The right age is any age that you are able to start a program and stick to it long term.
+People who start working out in their late teens to mid-twenties, let’s say 17 – 25, will get a big initial growth burst that is not present in other age groups because their bodies have the most optimal amount of the important muscle building hormones.
+So it can be said that this is the best age to start building muscle because you’ll get the physiological advantages for faster muscle growth, but it’s not necessarily the right age.
+The right age is any age that you realize you should be working out and you are able to start a program and stick to it long term.

 There is also another factor that causes faster muscle gains – first time lifting weights.
 No matter your age, doing weight training for the first time will produce faster results than if you are accustomed to lifting.

-If a person starts training for the first time around the age 17 – 25, they’ll get the advantage of putting muscle on fast due to juvenile muscle growth being combined with the beginners burst that everyone gets when they first start working out.
+If a person starts training for the first time around the age 17 – 25 for example, they’ll get the advantage of putting muscle on fast due to optimal hormonal levels being combined with the beginners burst that everyone gets when they first start working out.

 Being Older Would Not Prevent You From Gaining Muscle Well.

-So my advice is if you are young take advantage of the opportunity to build muscle at a faster rate by beginning serious efforts to build muscle between 17 and 25.
-But if you are already passed your mid-twenties, no need to worry, because you’ll still gain muscle fast once you use a good program.
-With the right type of training and nutrition, you can still build muscle and get in great shape no matter how old you are.
+So my advice is if you are young take advantage of the opportunity to build muscle at a faster rate by beginning serious efforts to build muscle when you are around the age group 17 – 25 years old.
+But if you are already passed your mid-twenties, no need to worry, because you’ll still gain muscle fast once you use a good nutrition and workout program along with necessary supplementation.
+With the right program and guidance, you can still build muscle and get in great shape no matter how old you are.
 If you are just beginning to workout, you’ll become muscular faster than another person who has already been building muscle.

-If you want to get started with muscle building, the most important things that you need to focus on is the right mindset and using the correct nutrition and training methods that will work for you to reach your goals.
+If you want to get started with muscle building, the most important things that you need to focus on is the right mindset and principles that will work for you to reach your goals.
 For safety, it’s also good to get a checkup by a Doctor before you start any high-intensity fitness programs, new to exercise or you have any health issues such as heart problems or conditions that affect your muscles or joints.